Sound Borrow-Checking for Rust via Symbolic Semantics (Long Version): A Heap-and-Addresses Interpretation of Valued Borrows

 In effect, this amounts to losing information about the nature of the borrows, in order to only retain an aliasing graph.
 Continuing with the right to left intuition, \Rule{Le-MutBorrow-To-Ptr} states that we can collapse a pair of a mutable loan and its corresponding borrow to a location and a pointer.
 Notice how the value $v$ moves from being attached to the borrow to being attached to the location; this is the crucial rule that moves from a borrow-centric view to a location-centric view.

-\iflong Going back to the reborrowing example with mutable borrows from above, we have at line~\rline{hlpl-borrow} that the LLBC state ($x \mapstoemloan{0},\; px \mapstoemborrow{0}{0}$) is related to the HLPL state ($x \mapsto \eloc{\ell}{0},\; px \mapsto \eptr{\ell}$) by \Rule{Le-MutBorrow-To-Ptr}.
-The reborrow at line~\rline{hlpl-reborrow} is more interesting; starting from the LLBC state we have (we are using the notation $\Omega \ge \Omega' \iff \Omega' \le \Omega$): We convert the pair borrow/loan for $\ell_1$ to a pair pointer/location at step (1) by \Rule{Le-MutBorrow-ToPtr}.
+\ifshort Going back to the reborrowing example with mutable borrows from above, we have at line~\lnref{hlpl-borrow} that the LLBC state is related to the HLPL state by \Rule{Le-MutBorrow-To-Ptr}.
+The reborrow at line~\lnref{hlpl-reborrow} is more interesting.
+We start from the LLBC state and apply \Rule{Le-MutBorrow-ToPtr} twice, then use \Rule{Le-Merge-Locs}, yielding the HLPL state. \fi \iflong Going back to the reborrowing example with mutable borrows from above, we have at line~\lnref{hlpl-borrow} that the LLBC state ($x \mapstoemloan{0},\; px \mapstoemborrow{0}{0}$) is related to the HLPL state ($x \mapsto \eloc{\ell}{0},\; px \mapsto \eptr{\ell}$) by \Rule{Le-MutBorrow-To-Ptr}.
+The reborrow at line~\lnref{hlpl-reborrow} is more interesting; starting from the LLBC state we have the following relations (using the notation $\Omega \ge \Omega' := \Omega' \le \Omega$): We convert the pair borrow/loan for $\ell_1$ to a pair pointer/location at step (1) by \Rule{Le-MutBorrow-ToPtr}.
 We use \Rule{Le-MutBorrow-ToPtr} again at step (2), this time for $\ell_0$.
-This time, we get two stacked locations in \li+x+, that we ``merge'' together by using \Rule{Le-Merge-Locs} at step (3).
-This yields the same HLPL environment as at line~\rline{hlpl-reborrow}.
+In the resulting environment, $x$ contains two stacked locations that we finally ``merge'' together by using \Rule{Le-Merge-Locs} at step (3).
+This yields the same HLPL environment as at line~\lnref{hlpl-reborrow}.